Camarines Sur's 5th congressional district

 Camarines Sur's 5th congressional district is one of the five congressional districts in the province of Camarines Sur.
 It has been represented in the House of Representatives since 2010.
 The district was created following the 2009 reapportionment that split the 1st district into two thereby creating an additional district for the province.
-The district consists of the city of Iriga and adjacent municipalities in the Partido region of southern Camarines Sur that previously comprised the 4th district, namely Baao, Balatan, Bato, Buhi, Bula and Nabua.
-It is currently represented in the 19th Congress by Miguel Luis Villafuerte of the National Unity Party (NUP).
+The district consists of the city of Iriga and adjacent municipalities in the Rinconada region of southern Camarines Sur that previously comprised the 4th district, namely Baao, Balatan, Bato, Buhi, Bula and Nabua.
+It is currently represented in the 20th Congress by Miguel Luis Villafuerte of the National Unity Party (NUP).